gocd/docs.go.cd/configuration/dev_authentication.md

 The file format for the password file is the [standard one for Java Properties](http://docs.oracle.com/javase/7/docs/api/java/util/Properties.html#load%28java.io.Reader%29), which means that spaces, the equals sign, and the colon are special characters in the username and must be escaped with a backslash.

-Please note: The password stored in the password file, might not be insecure.
+Please note: The password stored in the password file, might not be secured.

 ### Generating passwords using htpasswd